-eBOSS will precisely measure the expansion history of the Universe throughout eighty percent of cosmic history, back to when the Universe was less than three billion years old, and improve constraints on the nature of dark energy.
-"Dark energy" refers to the observed phenomenon that the expansion of the Universe is currently accelerating, which is one of the most mysterious experimental results in modern physics.
+When combined with previous phases of SDSS, eBOSS precisely measures the expansion history of the Universe throughout eighty percent of cosmic history, back to when the Universe was less than three billion years old.
+These measurements improve constraints on the nature of "Dark Energy", the observed phenomenon that the expansion of the Universe is currently accelerating.
+Dark Energy remains one of the most mysterious experimental results in modern physics.

 eBOSS concentrates its efforts on the observation of galaxies and in particular quasars, in a range of distances (redshifts) currently left completely unexplored by other three-dimensional maps of large-scale structure in the Universe.
 In filling this gap, eBOSS will create the largest volume survey of the Universe to date.
 The figure to the right shows the region that will be newly mapped by the eBOSS project.
 This region corresponds to the epoch when the Universe was transitioning from deceleration due to the effects of gravity, to the current epoch of acceleration.